NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 #### Description

-Returns an account's MQS, Tor, or Slatepack address at a provided index.
+Returns an account's MQS or Tor address at a provided index.
 This address is also the account's payment proof address at the provided index.

 #### Encoding